DEFRA/dst-guides/CONTRIBUTING.md

 ## Checking your work

 We use [markdown-spellcheck](https://www.npmjs.com/package/markdown-spellcheck) to check content for spelling errors.
-We recommend you install and run this before making a commit.
-We will check contributions using `mdspell --en-gb --ignore-numbers --ignore-acronyms '**/*.md'`.
+We check contributions using `mdspell --en-gb --ignore-numbers --ignore-acronyms '**/*.md'`.

+We use [markdownlint](https://github.com/mivok/markdownlint) to check the files have a consistent style.
+We check contributions using `mdl --style md_style.rb $PWD`.

+We recommend you install these tools, and then run before before pushing your commits.

 ## Getting feedback